lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * ID_CRED_x = { 4 : kid_x }, where kid_x : kid, for x = I or R.

 The value of a COSE 'kid' parameter is a CBOR byte string.
-For a more compact representation, the CBOR map is replaced by a byte string, see the definitions of plaintext in {{asym-msg2-proc}} and {{asym-msg3-proc}}.
+For a more compact encoding, the CBOR map is replaced by a byte string, see the definitions of plaintext in {{asym-msg2-proc}} and {{asym-msg3-proc}}.
 To allow one-byte encodings of ID_CRED_x with key identifiers 'kid' the integer representation of byte string identifiers in {{bstr-repr}} MUST be applied.

 Examples: